Tropical Storm Colin (2010): Preparations and impact

 Following Colin's regeneration into a tropical cyclone on August 5, the Government of Bermuda simultaneously issued a tropical storm warning for the island.
 Along south-facing beaches, Colin was expected to produce a storm surge between 2 and 3 ft, possibly reaching as high as 5 ft.
 Significant rainfall was also anticipated, with totals averaging 4 to 6 in.
 These values were later decreased after Colin weakened on August 6, with only a minimal storm surge forecast and rainfall roughly 1 in less than previously stated.
 By August 7, all beaches were closed across the island due to rough seas and dangerous rip currents.
 The Royal Caribbean cruise ship, MS Explorer of the Seas, arrived in Bermuda that same day and was scheduled to set sail again on August 8; however, due to the threat of Colin, the vessel was forced leave later in the day instead of staying overnight.
 On August 8, the tropical storm warning in place for Bermuda was downgraded to a watch as Colin weakened to a tropical depression; it was discontinued hours later as the storm quickly dissipated.

 Due to Colin's weakening to a tropical depression prior to its closest pass to Bermuda, its effects were significantly less than initially anticipated.
 Winds from the storm reached 31 mph, with gusts to 37 mph.
 Rainfall was limited to isolated showers and thunderstorms; the Bermuda International Airport measured 0.16 in of rain in relation to Colin.
-Throughout the island, there were no reports of damage.

 Although situated several hundred miles off the coast of the East Coast of the United States, the outer effects of Colin were expected to create dangerous rip currents along the North and South Carolina coastlines, as well as waves as high as 3 to 4 ft.
 On August 7, a 51-year-old man drowned off the coast of Ocracoke, North Carolina after being caught in a rip current.
 Shortly after his death, officials issued rip current and undertow threats for the region.
 Between August 7 and 9, at least 205 ocean rescues were made along the North Carolina coastline due to rough seas produced by Colin.